 When an injured employee files for workers’ compensation benefits, an independent examination is often required, the outcome of which can have a big impact on the outcome of one’s claim and ability to receive benefits.
 Therefore, it is crucial to ensure you are well-prepared for this exam.
 Remember, the physician who conducts the independent medical examination will be selected by your employer’s insurance company, so saying or doing the wrong thing can cost you.

-We have compiled a list of tips that can help you effectively prepare for your independent medical examination:
+We have compiled a list of ways in which you can effectively prepare for your independent medical examination:

-- Find out what the insurance company told or asked the physician you will be visiting: Everything relating to your injury, including your symptoms and current course of treatment, will be written out in a letter addressed to the doctor who will conduct your exam.
-It will provide the framework for what he or she will focus on during your appointment, so it is important that you take a look at this letter beforehand, so you can correct any mistakes and ensure any questions you are asked are appropriate.
-Make your request for this letter in writing and file a copy with the office of the state workers’ compensation agency where your claim was filed.
+Everything relating to your injury, including your symptoms and current course of treatment, will be written out in a letter addressed to the doctor who will conduct your exam.
+It will provide the framework for what he or she will focus on during your appointment, so it is important that you take a look at this letter before your appointment, so you can address any mistakes and ensure your questions are appropriate.
+Make this request in writing and file a copy with the state workers’ compensation agency where you are filing your claim.

-- Be familiar with your history: The doctor you visit for your independent medical examination will have access to any relevant medical records, including those regarding previous injuries to the same body part that was affected by your recent workplace injury or illness.
-He or she will ask you questions about your medical history, so take a moment to review past records and, whatever you do, never attempt to conceal a previous injury or downplay them.
+The doctor you visit for your independent medical examination will have access to any relevant medical history, including records regarding previous injuries to the same area that was afflicted by your recent workplace illness or injury.
+He or she will ask you questions about your medical history, so take a moment to review past records and, whatever you do, never attempt to conceal a previous injury.
 Be honest and only state the facts.

-- Review how it happened: You will also be asked about the accident or how your injury or illness was sustained, so review your statements regarding what happened to ensure you are able to answer these questions with consistency.
-Although the workers’ compensation system is not based on fault, changes in your story might be used as evidence that you are not telling the truth regarding where your injury happened.
+You will also be asked about the accident or how your injury or illness was sustained, so review your statements regarding what happened to ensure you are able to answer these questions with consistency.
+Although the workers’ compensation system is not based on fault, deviations in your story might be used as evidence of dishonesty regarding where your injury happened.

-- Know your course of treatment: You can expect to be questioned about your treatment history for your workplace injury, so make sure you take some time to review the tests, surgeries, or other treatments and procedures you have had thus far.
-That said, this is not a memory test, so no one is expecting you to remember exact dates.
+You can expect to be questioned about the treatments you are receiving for your workplace injury, so make sure you take some time to review the tests, surgeries, or other treatments and procedures you have had thus far.
+That said, this is not a quiz to see how well you can remember everything, so no one is expecting you to know exact dates.
 As long as you have a general knowledge of what treatments you received and when, this should be sufficient enough.

-- Review your symptoms: Are you experiencing the same symptoms you initially were after you sustained your workplace injury or illness, or has it worsened or lessened?
+Are you experiencing the same symptoms you initially were after you sustained your workplace injury or illness, or has it worsened or lessened?
 Do you have difficulty performing everyday tasks or activities?
-You will be asked in detail about your symptoms and any physical limitations you might have due to your injury, so write them down to make sure you include everything.
+You will be asked about your symptoms and any physical limitations you might have due to your injury, so write them down to make sure you include everything.

-- Take a friend with you: Plan to bring a trusted friend or family member with you to your independent medical examination.
+Plan to bring a trusted friend or family member with you to your independent medical examination.
 This person will not have to speak during your exam.
-Instead, they should just take notes, provide moral support, and act as a witness to your exam.
+Instead, they should just take notes, provide support, and serve as a witness to your exam.